ibnesayeed/repo-attrs/README.md

-# repo-attrs
+# Repository Attributes

-A GitHub Action to make various attributes of a repository available as variables
+A GitHub Action to make various attributes of a repository available as variables.